LungheSam/currency-converter/README.md

 2️⃣ **Select the source and target currency** (flags will be displayed).
 3️⃣ Click **Convert** to get the result.
 4️⃣ Use the **Swap button** 🔄 to quickly exchange the selected currencies.
+You can try the app using this link: https://currency-converter-one-bay.vercel.app/

 ---